cfv7/wikipython/README.md

 * use regular expressions via python's re module
 * plug those words

-## Future:
-* eventually I hope to work on a web spider which could scrape every page of a whole website rather than just a wiki page
-* learn more about robot exclusion standard
-* make an optional toggle to output an ordered list of top words
-* toggle between wikipedias in different languagues (es.wiki or simple.wiki)

 ## Getting Started:
 ```
 cd into your folder